guybedford/es-module-shims/README.md

 ## Polyfill Mode Details

 In polyfill mode, feature detections are performed for ES modules features.
-In browsers will full feature support no further processing is done.
+In browsers with full feature support no further processing is done.

-This analyses is very fast using the Wasm-based lexer, and only those sources known by the analysis to require syntax features not natively supported in the browser will then be reexecuted.
+In browsers with variable feature support, sources are analyzed using the very fast Wasm-based lexer while sharing the source network fetch cache with the native loader, and only those sources known by the analysis to require syntax features not natively supported in the browser will then be reexecuted.

+#### Polyfill Features

+The current default native baseline for ES module shims polyfill mode is browsers supporting import maps.

+If using more modern features like CSS Modules or JSON Modules, these need to be manually enabled via the [`enable` init option](#enable-option) to raise the native baseline to only browsers supporting these features.

+#### Polyfill Edge Cases

-The guarantee here is that only a module graph that would have failed will be reexecuted.
-This leaves an edge case of dynamic import though.
+The guarantee of the polyfill is that any module graph that would have failed will be reexecuted through the shim layer.
+This leaves an edge case of dynamic imports though.
 Consider the following example:

 ```html
 <script type="module">